linode/docs/docs/applications/puppet/set-up-puppet-master-agent.md

         puppet agent -t

-6. To ensure that the puppet agent worked, log in at the superuser that was created, and then check iptables:
+6. To ensure that the puppet agent worked, log in at the superuser that was created and check iptables:

         sudo iptables -L